pubkey/custom-idle-queue/README.md

 - **You cannot optimize CPU-only ressources**

-Because javascript runs in a single process only, it doesn't make sense to define CPU as limited ressource.
-For example if you have a CPU-only-Function like `calculatePrimeNumber`, you should not limit the acess to the function with an idle-queue because at the time you call `idleQueue.lock()` or `idleQueue..wrapCall()` the process will instantly run `calculatePrimeNumber` before it even can change it's state.
+Because javascript runs in a single process, it doesn't make sense to define CPU as limited ressource.
+For example if you have a CPU-only-Function like `calculatePrimeNumber`, you should not limit the access to the function with an idle-queue because at the time you call `idleQueue.lock()` or `idleQueue.wrapCall()`, the process will instantly run `calculatePrimeNumber` before it even can change the idle-queue state.

 ## Browser-Support

-This module is using the [Promise](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise) and the [Map](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Map)-Object.
+This module is using the [Promise-](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Promise) and the [Map](https://developer.mozilla.org/de/docs/Web/JavaScript/Reference/Global_Objects/Map)-Object.
 If your runtime does not support them, you have to add them via polyfills.

 ## [Read the full documentation here](https://github.com/pubkey/custom-idle-queue/blob/master/docs.md)